bradstondevcode/Red-Hat-OpenShift-1002/README.md

-## 😁Please Take Survey After Class😁
+## 😁Please Take Survey After Workshop😁

 This helps me to know how I can improve and make future workshops and webinars EVEN better!